 The short story is that Brigand Arms handguards are as strong, or stronger, than aluminum guards – they just cost more to create!
 For reference, under controlled laboratory tests, our ultralight handguards can support a force of 90 pounds in any direction, and 600 pounds along their length – more than even extreme users require.

 Both our .223 and .308 barrel nuts use the standard Yankee Hill thread count.

 Absolutely!
-Email some form of verification or credentials to [email protected]arms.com and we will get you set up.
+Email some form of verification or credentials to [email protected] and we will get you set up.

 Yes!
-You should order the “AR-15” barrel nut option when you get your handguard.
-You will have to remove your current barrel nut and install the Brigand barrel nut, which is a standard free-float style barrel nut.
+Your firearm probably uses the M4 receiver, so you should order the “AR-15” barrel nut option when you get your handguard.
+You will have to remove your current barrel nut and install the Brigand barrel nut.

 Generally, no. Specifically we have tried the Adams Arms piston design and found that it is not compatible with our barrel nut system.

 Yes!
-Our pic rails efficiently maintain zero for precise accessories like laser aiming devices or range finders.
-They also support general accessories like grips and flashlights.
-The only use they are not good for is back up iron sites (BUIS).
+Our NOAX adapter plates allow you to mount M-LOK or Pic Rail accessories.
+They efficiently maintain zero for precise accessories like laser aiming devices or range finders.
+The plates also provide high strength to support general accessories like grips, flashlights, slings studs, bipods.
+The only thing they are not good for is back up iron sites (BUIS).
 If you want to use BUIS, please use Atlas.
 It is developed specifically for BUIS.

 Absolutely, we’ve got you covered.
 Email: [email protected] with your inquiry.